 WIC Nutrition

-WIC (Special Supplemental Nutrition Program for Women, Infants and Children) is for pregnant and postpartum women, infants and children up to age 5 who are determined to be at nutritional risk and meet income guidelines.
+WIC (Special Supplemental Nutrition Program for Women, Infants and Children) is for pregnant and postpartum women, infants and children up to age 5 who meet income guidelines.
 You may be eligible for WIC services if you answer yes to any of the following questions:

 Available Services